orhun/ApkServInject/README.md

  -s,--smali   (smali) Service file to inject.
  ```

- _This project is not working stable for every Android Package.
+ _This project is not working stable for every Android Package (esp. for complex applications).
 If you want to contribute in this project, there is a todo.txt in .idea folder._